yt-project/yt/doc/source/intro.rst

   * Identification of topologically-connected sets in arbitrary fields
   * Projections, orthogonal slices, oblique slices
   * Axially-aligned rays
-  * Memory-conserving 1-, 2- and 3-D profiles of arbitrary fields.
+  * Memory-conserving 1-, 2- and 3-D profiles of arbitrary fields and objects.
   * Halo-finding (HOP) algorithm with full particle information and sphere access
   * `PyTables <http://www.pytables.org/>`_, the data-storage backend for marshalling of data.